detailswes/testedmdfile/PROJECTSETUP.md

 ## Setup a development environment  from scratch

-1. Install the dependencies and devDependencies and start the server.
+1. Take clone from git by using the below command.

    1. `git clone https://nylemalik@github.com/nylemalik/prosal.git`
    2. `cd prosal`